CDS-Macau/CDS-Macau.github.io/content/authors/Yuanhang Chen/_index.md

 superuser: false
 ---

-Yuanhang Chen is currently pursuing his PhD at the University of Macau, specializing in FL systems.
+Yuanhang Chen is currently pursuing his PhD at the University of Macau, under the supervision of Professor Huanle Xu.
+His research primarily centers on FL systems.